mikics/gsoc-jupyterbook/submission.md

 you are running out of ideas!

-In the end, the GSoC has been the best professional experience of my life, since I have learnt so much in 12 weeks that I can hardly recall everything.
-Just to name a few: I have learnt how to run and manage Docker containers, I have a deeper knowledge of the
+In the end, the GSoC has been the best professional experience of my life, since I have learned so much in 12 weeks that I can hardly recall everything.
+Just to name a few: I have learned how to run and manage Docker containers, I have a deeper knowledge of the
 FEniCSx environment, I can now run and build static websites as the one you are reading now, I have a deeper understanding of how a big project as FEniCSx is managed, and I have gained much more confidence in using git and GitHub tools.